-Bloomington and IU are jam-packed with hidden gems and overflowing with history most people don’t know exists.
+Bloomington and IU are jam-packed with hidden gems and overflowing with history most people don’t know exist.
 One of these hidden treasures is the Wylie House Museum.

 Andrew Wylie, IU’s first president, built the home in 1835.
 He later sold it to his cousin, Theophilus Wylie, an IU professor and the school’s first librarian, whose family lived there until 1913.

-To allow visitors to more fully embrace the house’s history, the museum also hosts a parlor concert series.
-The museum puts on two or three concerts a semester that are free to the public.
+To allow visitors to more fully embrace the house’s history, the museum has organized haunted house tours and has put on a parlor concert series.

 Museum assistant Sarah Rogers said it is usually very quiet in the museum, so these events are a nice change.

 “It’s really cool to hear the space filled with music and used like it was intended,” she said.

 Touring the museum takes a step back into IU’s history, as the mural at the entrance of the house suggests — it depicts what life in the 1800s may have looked like.
 Similar to the parlor, each room of the house is decorated with a specific purpose in mind.
 Upstairs, each bedroom has multiple beds.
 Down the hall from the bedrooms is a room decorated as if it was a woman’s workspace, containing a sewing machine, a loom and a bookcase full of Theophilus Wylie's books.

 In addition to the house itself, the Wylie House Museum also offers an heirloom garden and a seed library.
 Sherry Wise has worked as the outdoor interpreter for the facility for 17 years.
 She controls the seed library and cares for the plants at the house.

 Wise grows many of the same plants as the Wylie family did when they lived in the house.
 She said she still finds artifacts while she’s gardening, particularly after a heavy rain.
 The gardens at the house are a main source of genetic diversity for the University, Wise said.